Resident Resources at Susquehanna Health

 Download the Student Rotation Request Form

-The Family Medicine Residency Center provides residents with the opportunity to learn quality patient care in a certified Patient Centered Medical Home.
+The Family Medicine Residency Center provides the perfect environment to learn outpatient family medicine in its modern health innovation facility.
 Each first-year resident is given a panel of families to manage over the ensuing three years, and each panel grows as the resident gains experience.
 Time spent in the office progressively increases over the three years.
 First-year residents are scheduled for one-half day a week.
 Second-year residents are scheduled for two to three half days per week.
 Third-year residents are scheduled for three to five half days per week.
 During the second and third years of training, residents also provide care to geriatric patients at local nursing homes and via home visits.
 A full spectrum of care is given in the office, from newborn and adolescent medicine to obstetrical and adult medicine, and geriatrics.
 The office currently handles approximately 13,000 patient visits a year.

-These exam rooms surround a centrally-located nurses station and large preceptor/resident work area where each resident has their own personal desk space and laptop computer.
+The exam rooms surround a centrally-located nurses station and large preceptor/resident work area where each resident has their own personal desk space, laptop computer, and phone.
 Most teaching of outpatient medicine occurs in this centralized resident work room in which the residents complete their electronic charts, discuss cases with the preceptors, and have immediate access to a full library and broad selection of patient education materials.
 All office charts are reviewed by the preceptors and oral and written feedback is given to each resident.

-Problem-oriented medical records are the standard in the office.
-An office electronic medical record connects to the hospital's lab, EKG and imaging systems.
+The electronic medical record, EPICare, interfaces with the hospital's lab, EKG and imaging systems.
 All are accessible 24 hours a day, ensuring rapid access to all outpatient data, any time, day or night, from any hospital location and remotely from residents' homes.

 The procedure rooms are well-equipped to handle the common office procedures we perform including skin excisions, hifurcation, cryosurgery, punch biopsies, laceration repair, endometrial biopsy, colposcopy, IUD and implantable birth control placement, joint injections, and simple fracture care.
 We also have the equipment to perform EKGs, tympanograms, spirometry, audiometry, finger stick lead and hemoglobin levels, pregnancy tests and microscopic examination of fluids and tissues.
 Our newest microscope has a cellphone camera adapter, allowing residents to scan microscopic findings into patient’s EMR chart.